grokify/ringcentral-permahooks/scan-results_chainguard_2024-11-11.md

 This is an example comparison of using Alpine and Chainguard based images performed on Nov 11, 2024 for the Chainguard course "Painless Vulnerability Management" Final Project.

-The results show that Alpine has 2 fixed medium vulnerabilities and Chainuard as 0 vulerabilites.
+The results show that Alpine has 2 fixed medium vulnerabilities and Chainguard as 0 vulerabilites.

 1. `golang:1.23-alpine` (2 fixed medium vulnerabilites)